Marcelckp/Algo_and_Ds/DataStructures/Tries/Tries.md

     G --> J[S]
 ```

-**The letters in this trie spell out the words "TREE", "TRIES", "TIMES".**
+**The letters in this trie spell out the words "TREE", "TREES", "TRIES", "TIMES".**